mcstitzer/maize_TEs/content/_index.md

 - <span style="color:blue">DTA</span><span style="color:red">00001</span>: Together, these then define the family name

-- <span style="color:purple">Zm00001d</span>: Assembly version code for the reference genome, as assigned by the [Maize Genetics Nomenclature Committee](https://www.maizegdb.org/nomenclature)
+- <span style="color:purple">Zm00001d</span>: Assembly version code for the reference genome, as assigned by the [Maize Genetics Nomenclature Committee](https://www.maizegdb.org/nomenclature), see [Complete table here](https://www.maizegdb.org/genome#!)

 - <span style="color:turquoise">00001</span>: Copy ID number, unique to this copy in the genome.
 For disjoined copies, each line in the gff3 file contains this ID